 SiteGround is a managed WordPress hosting service that features great performance, easy to use control panel, and a variety of tools to help you out.
-That includes staging, adding collaborators, and billing transfer.
+That includes staging, collaboration tools, and billing transfering.

 While similar to Flywheel, SiteGround is not as specific and is great both for businesses, individual users, or developers, and designers.
-Prices also start at a more affordable $6.99/mo.
+Prices also start at a more affordable $2.99/month.

 What is Flywheel?

 Flywheel is a managed WordPress hosting provider that’s focusing its services on freelancers and agencies that offer design services.